yamachig/Lawtext/README.md

 Lawtext has these features:

 - A Lawtext document itself (just a plain text file) works well as a presentation format.
 It looks akin to what you read law on a printed/web page.
 You can read/edit a Lawtext like writing a regular document without managing complicated style configurations.
-This feature is made referring to reStructuredText and Markdown.
+This feature is made referring to Markdown, reStructuredText and YAML.

     Example of a Lawtext (of the same part as the XML example above):